-A virtual bullet journal combines the mindful benefits of a daily journal with a digital notebook that’s easy to take with you anywhere, particularly if you’re using your phone..
-Depending on your approach to digital bullet journaling, another advantage over traditional paper journals is not having to write our your notes longhand … or having to improve your handwriting enough to be able to read those notes a few days (or minutes) after they were written.
+A virtual bullet journal combines the mindful benefits of a daily journal with a digital notebook that’s easy to take with you anywhere.
+Depending on your approach to virtual bullet journals, another advantage over paper journals is not having to write your notes longhand … or having to improve your handwriting enough to be able to read those notes after they were written.

 If you use a platform that lets you access your virtual notebook from multiple locations, then you don’t even need to remember a device – just login on whatever computer, tablet, or phone you have handy.